carolyncole/mermaid-wintersession/lesson3-notes/xx-answer-key.md

 The documentation for sequence diagram notes is located at [mermaid-js/notes](https://mermaid.js.org/syntax/sequenceDiagram.html#notes)

-Noting our wait time is typically 5 seconds
+1. Noting our wait time is typically 5 seconds
-Noting our curator will be doing things later
+1. Noting our curator will be approving things later

 ```mermaid